 Interactions and Precautions

-Additionally, Xanax should be used with caution in certain populations, including:
+Additionally, Xanax ought to be used with warning in sure populations, along with:

 Potential for Dependence and Abuse